MicrosoftDocs/win32/desktop-src/Controls/about-scroll-bars.md

 ---
 title: About Scroll Bars
-description: A window can display a data object, such as a document or a bitmap, that is larger than the window's client area. ms.assetid: '9cb3afad-79ef-4817-950a-c8c1de39401b'
+description: A window can display a data object, such as a document or a bitmap, that is larger than the windows client area. ms.assetid: 9cb3afad-79ef-4817-950a-c8c1de39401b ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # About Scroll Bars